News

 Advertising

-That could be about to change though.
+And on top of all that, it could soon become more affordable.
 Demand for the Eurostar has rocketed since Covid-19 travel restrictions were lifted, despite an increase in fares.
 Now, the Office of Rail and Road (ORR) has suggested that ticket prices could go down by 7.7 percent from as early as April 2025.

 The ORR had laid out a plan to lower charges for Eurostar and Southeastern to use the High Speed 1, the rail line that connects London’s St Pancras International to the Channel Tunnel, which could result in cheaper tickets for travellers.